Feeling overloaded and exhausted? Learn how to triage your calendar to find time for self-care in your busy schedule.

 - How many evenings are tied up with practices and other requirements?

-- If God/faith is your top priority, and your relationships and family are also at the top, how does recreation fit into that?
+- If Faith/God is your top priority, and your relationships and family are also at the top, how does recreation fit into that?

 Everyone will see it differently – our family has three nights of activity and four nights of family time.
-We also eat dinner as a family prior to the children’s activities.
+We also eat dinner as a family before the children’s activities.

 Here are the steps to use your with your values list: